ResearchObject/packaging_data_with_ro-crate/episodes/13-complete.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: keypoints
-- "A single RO-Crate lists all the entities"
+- A single RO-Crate lists all the entities
-- "The order of entities in the @graph array is not important"
+- The order of entities in the @graph array is not important
 ::::::::::::::::::::::::::::::::::::::::::::::::::